hrishikesh-k/tejal/readme.md

 #### Things to note:

+- To generate a response video theme, [Media Chrome's documentation recommends using a separate template](https://www.media-chrome.org/docs/en/themes/responsive-themes).
+The [`controller`](#controllerastro) component includes this template, so it is mandatory to include the `controller` component exactly once on each page that needs the template.
+It was possible to include it on the base layout, but that would have added the bloat on every page of the website.
+It was also possible to include it in the `video` component itself, but that would have duplicated it for pages with multiple videos.
 - To generate the necessary video files for the component, follow these steps:
   1. Place the source video as `video.mp4` in the current directory
   2. Generate thumbnails: